DoC/EDA University Center

 Iowa University Center

 The Iowa EDA University Center has operated within the Center for Industrial Research and Service (CIRAS) since the program began at Iowa State University in 1980.
-In 2010, CIRAS was awarded a 3-year grant under the University Center program to develop and implement the Sustainable Economies Program in the state of Iowa.
+In 2013, CIRAS was awarded a technical assistance contract under the University Center program to develop and implement the Iowa Advanced Manufacturing Innovation Network (AMIN) program in the state.

 For more information, contact: